Exabyte-io/documentation/docs/entities-general/actions/move-to-sets.md

 ## Animation

 In the animation below, we show how a material (Silicon) can be moved into the Set labelled "Test".
 In this case, this is the only Set present in our Materials collection, and therefore appears immediately as a suggestion in the dialog's drop-down menu.
-We then navigate inside the Set to confirm the presence of this newly transferred element.
+We then navigate inside the Set to confirm the presence of this newly transferred element:

 <img data-gifffer="/images/Set-transfer-example.gif" />